de-v-in/portfolio/README.md

 ### Commands

-- Run: `yarn install` for install all packages
+- Run: `yarn` for install all packages
 - Run: `yarn dev` for start dev environment
 - Run: `yarn build` for build your project
 - Run: `yarn start` for start your built project